$100,000 in the Stock Market According to Monte Carlo

 Among these nine intervals, I randomly select a return for the first year, then the second year, and so on until the ten years are done.
 That is simulation one.
 I do the same procedure, of course starting with the same $100,000 portfolio for simulation 2 through simulation five.

-In the chart below, you can see the variability that your $100,000 goes through in five different scenarios.
-The five simulations allow you too see how the randomness of market returns can make the performance a star (Sim 2 and Sim3) or a dog Sim 5.
+In the table below, your $100,000 goes through in five different scenarios off stock market returns.
+The five simulations show the randomness of market returns can make Sim 2 and Sim3 star performers and Sim 5 a very disappointing performer.

 The smooth prediction of $279,374 has been replaced by a $450,000 range.